Calling all Data and Technology Professionals to Participate: 2025 OMG Semantic Augmentation Challenge

 Submission Requirements

 As described above, participants are provided with a dataset in CSV format, which they must use.
-Participants must provide, in turn,
+Participants must , in turn, provide:

 - A specification for the format used for the mapping.
 The format used should reflect current best practices, languages, ergonomics, and technologies.